18 months - 2.5 years

 Soft fall and gazebo area

-This play area is utilised mostly when we have very wet weather and when we are unable to use the other outside area.
-The kids are able to ride their bikes around and play with lots of other toys.
-We also enjoy having afternoon tea in this area as a picnic in the warmer weather which the children really love!
+This play area is utilised mostly when we have very wet weather and we are unable to use the other outside area.
+This area is equipped with resources such as bikes, slides and climbing equipment.
+We also enjoy having afternoon tea in this area as a picnic in the warmer weather which the children really enjoy!

 Meal time